OmarElsiry/Vids-Compresser-Min-Quality-Damadge-FpsReducer-PlaybackSpeedModifier/README.md

 Mute your video for privacy or to reduce background noise effortlessly.

 ### 🧩 Parallel Processing
-Boost efficiency by distributing video processing across multiple CPU cores.
+Boost efficiency by distributing video processing across multiple CPU cores using `ThreadPoolExecutor`.

 ### ⏱️ Playback Speed Adjustment
 Fine-tune playback speed to strike the right balance between video length and quality.

 ## 👥 Contributing

-Your ideas could take this script to the next level Follow our standard contribution process to share your enhancements.
+Your ideas could take this script to the next level.
+Follow our standard contribution process to share your enhancements.

 ## 📜 License